royward/pseudo-double/README.md

 # Overflows

-There is an error value (PD_NAN in C) overflows/errors/out_of_range are represented by all bits set to 1.
+There is an error value (PD_NAN in C) used to represent overflows/errors/out_of_range.
+It is represented by all bits set to 1.

 There are three macros that can be set to determine the behaviour in these cases: